SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## Luhn

-<details><summary><small>The **Luhn** operator uses Luhn’s algorithm to check message logs for strings of numbers that may be credit card numbers and then validates them.
+<details><summary><small>Uses Luhn’s algorithm to check message logs for strings of numbers that may be credit card numbers and then validates them.
 It takes a string as an input, strips out all characters that are not numerals, and checks if the resulting string is a valid credit card number, returning true or false accordingly.</small></summary>

 **Syntax**